GMACS-project/GMACS_tpl-cpp_code/README.md

 The first command creates the `_build` subfolder and the Makefile appropriate for the given platform ("Unix Makefiles" appears to be an appropriate value for the -G option when compiling with RTools under either OSX or Windows).
 The second command builds the project by running the Makefile and (if successful) copies the gmacsbase and personal tpl files to `_build`, concatenates them as gmacs.tpl, calls tpl2cpp on gmacs.tpl to create the associated .cpp and .htp files, and finally compiles the source and header files to create the gmacs executble in the `_build` folder (`gmacs` on Mac OSX and `gmacs.exe` on Windows).

+Changes to the tpl or c++ files can be recompiled using "cmake --build _build", which will only update the compilation process for files changed since the last build (i.e., not recompiling everything).
+To "start from scratch", you can either delete the _build folder and run the two commands above again or run "cmake --build _build --target clean" (which deletes the gmacs executable, gmacs.tpl, gmacs.cpp, gmacs.htp and all the object files under the `_build` folder, but not the CMake-associated files) followed by "cmake --build _build".

 ## Testing

 The `testing/input_files` folder contains subfolders with suitable input files to test the compiled GMACS executable.
 The `testing/runs` folder contains two R files which can be used to test the models in the `testing/input_files` subfolders.
 To run the tests: